 The parents of this community are very supportive of the school.
 This is evident in the number of parents who regularly volunteer at King Edward.
-Our School Council meets on the second Tuesday in September, November, January, March, and May.
+Our School Council meets on the third Tuesday in September, October, November, January, February, April, and May.
 School Council supports school initiatives and policies in an advisory capacity.
 Many items are discussed including fundraising, school and staff initiatives and community issues.
 This group works closely with the school to make it a welcoming place for our students every day.

-The school council organizes special events for students each year including the Bike Rodeo and Bubble Day.
+The school council also organizes special family evenings and events for our students each year including the Bike Rodeo and Bubble Day.
 These events are often highlights of the year.

 Academic Programs and Special Education Programs

 In addition to the regular academic program, King Edward offers students opportunities to participate in our Early Literacy Program and our Strong Start program.
 Our Early Literacy Program provides intensive support to some students in senior kindergarten and grade 1 who are experiencing difficulty developing literacy skills.
 Our Empower Program supports a few students in grade 2 or 3.
 We also have the Strong Start program which is run by community volunteers to provide young students with literacy support.
 This program is sponsored by the Rotary Club and managed by our Early Literacy Teacher.

 At King Edward, we offer academic support to students in a variety of ways through differentiated programming within the classroom.
 Our Special Education Teacher supports this programming through consultation with staff, students, and parents.

 Did you know that Einstein was an ESL student?
 This reminds all of us of the amazing abilities that reside beyond the temporary silence of a newcomer to English.
 Here at KingEdwardPublic School we foster the accelerated development of English Language Learners in a variety of ways, and encourage our entire school population to have a global perspective.